 Bradford works in the hospitality industry and uses the nature of running a hotel to her advantage, as well as her employer’s.
 “Because [our industry] is a 24-hour-a-day operation, flex time allows me to service customers outside of normal business hours and also serve family at home,” she explains.

 While it’s important to keep your supervisor informed of when you want time off, you don’t have to share all the details of your personal life, Vianna notes.
 “Most bosses don’t want to know the details anyway,” he says.
 “Give only enough information to request the accommodation you need, and leave it at that.”

 The bottom line: Employees need to ensure they get their work done, regardless of what’s going on at home.
 “Working parents must understand their business, the culture of their organization, and their superiors to effectively balance work and life,” Bradford explains.

 Workers with unusual hours or shifts — like hospital nurses, law enforcers, retail managers and manufacturers — need to keep their expectations reasonable when asking for flexibility, according to Mary Eacott, a health care administrator and area chair of the nursing program at the University of Phoenix San Diego Campus.

 Part-time positions are an option for those with a lot of personal responsibilities, while freelance work and job-sharing arrangements are available in many industries.

-Nurses and others with unusual hours should consider compressed workweeks, suggests Vicki Greenberg, a family nurse practitioner and program manager for the College of Nursing at the University of Phoenix Southern California Campus.
+Nurses and others with unusual hours should consider compressed workweeks, suggests Vicki Greenberg, a family nurse practitioner and program manager for the Division of Nursing at the University of Phoenix Southern California Campus.